akalongman/laravel-lodash/README.md

     Longman\LaravelLodash\Redis\RedisServiceProvider::class,

-You can comment Laravel's Cache and Redis service providers, because LaravelLodash providers are extended from them
+You can comment Laravel's Cache and Redis service providers, because LaravelLodash providers are extended from them and therefore implements entire functional.

 Now you can specify the serializer in your `database.php` under `config` folder: